 The beauty of this dish is that it calls for very basic ingredients.
 Just make sure to choose raw plantains to make this curry.
 Semi-ripe plantains are slightly sweet and do not taste good when pan-fried.

 Step by Step Method

-Heat a cast iron or iron pan with 2 tbsp oil.Pop the mustard.
+Heat a cast iron or iron pan with 2 tablespoon oil.Pop the mustard.
 Once done, add urad dal, curry leaves and hing.
 When the dal turns a light brown, add the cubed raw plantains and mix well.

 Turn down the flame to medium low and cook the plantains open until fried evenly.Takes anywhere between 15 to 20 mins.

 Once done, check if the plantains have turned tender by pressing one with a fork.If it mashes up easily, then its done.
 The plantains must have a crunchy outer by this time.
 Now, add salt, chili powder and coriander powder and mix well.
 Cook further for 2 mins on medium flame.

 Once done, transfer to a bowl.
 Serve hot as an accompaniment with rice and sambar or mor kuzhambu